Destinations Greece The Cyclades Mykonos

 Tagoo seafront 1 min · Mykonos Town 15 (coast path) or 5 cab

-K-Studio's 2021 design statement — 25 suites and 2 villas on the Aleomandra hillside above Ornos Bay, facing west across the open Aegean to Delos.
-Every suite has a private pool; the architecture uses local stone and white plaster in a deliberately Mykonian-vernacular update.
-Pere Ubu is the in-house dinner; the bar runs one of the more serious cocktail lists on the island.
-One of the Mykonian luxury reference points of the decade.
+K-Studio's 2021 design statement: 25 suites and 2 villas on the Aleomandra hillside above Ornos Bay, facing west across the open Aegean to Delos.
+Every suite has a private pool, and the architecture works local stone and white plaster into a deliberately Mykonian-vernacular update.
+Pere Ubu is the in-house dinner, and the bar runs one of the better cocktail lists on the island.
+A Mykonian luxury reference point of the decade.

 What it's known for